 While most experts would strongly encourage you to push through and continue to breastfeed during this phase, it’s also normal that in some situations it’s just not realistic to carry on.

 If the pain and discomfort are unbearable, rest one or both of your breasts for a period of 24 to 48 hours.
 During this time, use a pump or hand express your milk so that your baby can continue to feed.

 This will also benefit you – continuing to express will reduce the risk of mastitis.

 If possible, use a hospital grade pump to drain the milk.
 You can use a spoon, dropper, or syringe to feed your baby the expressed milk.
 If your baby is younger than four weeks, using a bottle is not recommended as this could result in nipple confusion.

 Using a bottle could further complicate the situation if your baby is already struggling to maintain a good latch.

-How to Minimize Pain and Discomfort
+How Can I Minimize the Pain and Discomfort?

 Let’s take a look at some great ways to successfully manage the pain and discomfort of cracked nipples while you’re breastfeeding: